ocrmypdf/OCRmyPDF/docs/docker.rst

    FROM jbarlow83/ocrmypdf

    # Add French
-   RUN apk add tesseract-ocr-data-fra
+   RUN apt install tesseract-ocr-fra

-You can also copy training data to ``/usr/share/tessdata``.
+You can also copy training data to ``/usr/share/tesseract-ocr/<tesseract version>/tessdata``.

 Executing the test suite
 ========================